 Conversion to organic agriculture is the period of transition between conventional agriculture and organic agriculture.
 During this period, the producer complies with organic farming practices, but cannot sell his crops as organic.

 For 2 to 3 years, this delicate period should be looked upon as being part of a learning curve.
-Our technicians will know how to support you in your decision making and putting your decisions into practice.
+Within the Group, our technicians will know how to support you in your decision making and putting your decisions into practice.
 Equally we will be supporting you by collecting cereals, oilseeds and protein crops that are in C2 conversion.